An historic bowling club's clubhouse has been refurbished as its management rolls on with its mission of improving its facilities.

 The organisation provides financial support to Bury Hospice, Manchester Children's Hospital, Bury Society for Blind and Partially Sighted People, Trust House food bank and other bowling greens and sports clubs.

-Bury South MP Christian Wakeford has welcomed the move.
+Bury South MP Christian Wakeford has welcomed the work that is being done at the club.

 Bury South MP Christian WakefordBury South MP Christian Wakeford (Image: Public)